rusty-celery/rusty-celery.github.io/src/quick-start.md

 # Quick Start

 Rusty Celery is provided as the [`celery`](https://crates.io/crates/celery) library on crates.io.
 To get started, add `celery` as a dependency to your project.
-Then you can define define tasks by decorating functions with the [`task`](https://docs.rs/celery/*/celery/attr.task.html) attribute:
+Then you can define tasks by decorating functions with the [`task`](https://docs.rs/celery/*/celery/attr.task.html) attribute:

 ```rust,noplaypen
 # use celery::task;